RajeshHsejar27/RajeshHsejar27/Know_me!.md

 I did a webpage which gives LIVE WEATHER condition of the user input city!

 I did a blog which shows the posts which can be composed and displayed in the home page.
 Built with Mongodb functionality for the posts to be saved and viewed later.

+I did a keylogger project which is used to record the keystrokes of the target and send it to a desired mail.

+I did a signal triggered road blocker system using ArduinoMega and various components.

+I did a covid classification deep learning project using Resnet50 architecture.

+I did some object detection projects using opencv and yolo.